-2.16.
+2.27.
 Structures Created Within the Municipality

-2.16.1.
+2.27.1.
 Council

 Council is the highest decision-making body in the municipality and seats every quarter unless a special council meeting is arranged by the Speaker as the Chaiperson of the Council in accordance with the approved Council calendar.
 Port St. Johns Council has a total of 39 seats, with 20 of these seats being allocated to ward Councillors who are elected by the wards they represent, while 19 seats are allocated to political parties in proportion to the number of votes cast for them.
 The Speaker chairs the council and controls compliance with rules of order of Council as adopted.
 All municipal councillors and ward committee were sworn in and given a copy of the code of conduct and the Speaker ensures that both parties (councillors and ward committees) observe and adhere to the code.
 There are seven members on EXCO including the Mayor as the Chairperson.
-The Mayor is the chairperson of the political and decision making structures.
+The mayor is the chairperson of the political and decision-making structures.
+The Council has a resolution register to ensure the implementation of the resolutions of the council and its committees.
+The progress on the resolutions is presented quarterly in the ordinary council meetings.

-2.16.2.
+2.27.2.
 Council Committees

-For the purposes of administering political oversight the council is supported by the following standing committees which are each chaired by a nominated councillor.
-The following table reflects the committees of Council and their respective purposes, as well as the frequency of meetings during a financial year.
+For the purposes of administering political oversight the council is supported by the following standing AND Section 79 committees which are each chaired by a nominated councillor.
+The following table reflects the committees of Council, these committees sits quarterly and report to the Council.

-Table Council Committees
+Table 35: Council Committees

-Name Portfolio Hon Cllr N. Mlombile - Cingo The Mayor and Exco chairperson

-Hon Cllr S. Madolo Infrastructure and Engineering Hon Cllr A. Gantsho Planning and Local Economic Development Hon Cllr S. Sicoto Corporate Services and IGR Hon Cllr N. Tani Budget and Treasury Hon Cllr F. Mafaka Community Services
+Name Portfolio Hon Cllr N. Mlombile - Cingo The Mayor and Exco chairperson Hon Cllr S. Madolo Infrastructure and Engineering Hon Cllr A. Gantsho Planning and Local Economic Development Hon Cllr S. Sicoto Corporate Services and IGR Hon Cllr N. Tani Budget and Treasury Hon Cllr F. Mafaka Community Services